PopulateTools/gobierto-budgets-data/README.md

 # Gobierto budgets data

 This repository contains the data and the scripts needed to load the municipalities data from Spain into a Postgres database.
-The data is from years 2010 to 2015 and includes forecast and execution.
+The data is from years 2010 to 2015 and includes planned and executed.

 **Important**: the data contained in this repository has been updated on 30/12/2015.